 Source: Nielsen Norman

 As the research concludes, users are flooded with emails and promotional messages and they have become more choosy and impatience.
-We recently did a post about engaging millennial through email marketing and one of the main tips was to keep it short and simple.

 You can see that the header is getting all attention and users are totally ignoring the main message and call to action button.